FLAME: Federated Learning Across Multi-device Environments

 \parjump{}

-\textbf{\system{} distributes the FL workload across devices in an energy-aware manner, resulting in the least number of \dead{} devices after training.} Figure~\ref{fig:dead_devices} show the number of \dead{} devices over rounds.
+\textbf{\system{} distributes the FL workload across devices in an energy-aware manner, resulting in less \dead{} devices after training than Ditto.} Figure~\ref{fig:dead_devices} shows the number of \dead{} devices over rounds.
 It is important to note that due to local model training, devices will inevitably run out of the energy budgets assigned to them, more so if the budgets are conservative.
 Hence, an ideal FL algorithm should: a) result in lesser number of \dead{} devices after training, and b) distribute the workload equitably across devices such that the onset of \dead{} devices is delayed during training.
-From Figure~\ref{fig:dead_devices}, we can observe that \system{} has the least number of \dead{} devices for all three datasets, and it succeeds in delaying the onset of \dead{} devices for RealWorld and Opportunity datasets.
+From Figure~\ref{fig:dead_devices}, we can observe that \system{} has less \dead{} devices than Ditto for all three datasets, and it succeeds in delaying the onset of \dead{} devices for RealWorld and Opportunity datasets.
 FedAvg achieves the least number of \dead{} devices but with incomparable macro $F_1$ scores.

 \parjump{}

 \textbf{\system{} lowers the variance in $F_1$ score across devices of the same user.} As shown in Figure \ref{fig:fedavg_user_variations}, FL models often do not generalize well to different devices, and may result in uneven accuracies across devices of the same user.
 Figure~\ref{fig:variance} shows the variance in the macro $F_1$ score of personalized and global models across devices of the same user.
 We first compute the variance in macro $F_1$ across all devices of each user.
 The average of these variances over all users is reported in Figure~\ref{fig:variance}.
 We observe that both device and global models trained with \system{} lower the across-device variance, compared to Ditto and FedAvg, thereby leading to more equitable performance across devices.